bitwarden/ios/README.md

 ### GlobalTestHelpers

 `GlobalTestHelpers` is a directory that contains helper files used in all test targets.
 This directory is included in each target that is defined in the `project.yml` file.

+## Contribute

+Code contributions are welcome!
+Please commit any pull requests against the `main` branch.
+Learn more about how to contribute by reading the [Contributing Guidelines](https://contributing.bitwarden.com/contributing/).
+Check out the [Contributing Documentation](https://contributing.bitwarden.com/) for how to get started with your first contribution.

+Security audits and feedback are welcome.
+Please open an issue or email us privately if the report is sensitive in nature.
+You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.